 - +44 (0)20 7040 8836

-Gerbrand Tholen is a lecturer in Sociology and Director of Research (internal).
+Gerbrand Tholen is a senior lecturer in Sociology and Director of Research (internal).
 His research interests are centred around education, skills, jobs, occupations and the labour market.
 He has previously examined issues of skill utilisation, graduate work, elite education, labour market mobility, income inequality, skill formation and the global labour market as well as social theory.

 From 2012-2015 he was a British Academy Postdoctoral Fellow at the Department of Education, University of Oxford in which he conducted a study on the UK graduate labour market.
 This study aimed to create a better understanding of the post-recession British labour market for graduate workers, providing in-depth qualitative case studies on the work of software developers, financial analysts, laboratory scientists and press officers.